mee25870/MIST4610Group3Project2/README.md

 ```

 **Question 2: Which states report the highest number of incidents for a given crime type in a given year?**
 - This query identifies which states report the highest crime incidents for various crime types in a specific year.
-It pulls crime counts and location names from two joined tables and filters to state-level data by using the PUBLIC_DATA.GEOGRAPHY_INDEX to match state location codes to state names.
-The query is sorted in descending order so the highest reporting states are at the top.
-This data would be of interest to researchers as geographical regional differences may lead to increased crimes in some states as compared to others.
-Identifying these differences could help policymakers determine a better process to dealing with crimes in these regions.
+It pulls crime counts and location names from two joined tables and filters to state-level data (using the PUBLIC_DATA.GEOGRAPHY_INDEX) to match state location codes to state names.
+The data is sorted in descending order, so the states with the highest number of reported incidents are at the top.
+This data would be of interest to researchers as geographical/regional differences may correlate with increased crime frequency in some states when compared to others.
+Identifying such differences could help a policymaker determine a better process for dealing with crimes in certain regions.
 ```sql
 SELECT t.GEO_ID, g.GEO_NAME, g.LEVEL, t.VARIABLE_NAME, t.VALUE, t.DATE
 FROM SNOWFLAKE_PUBLIC_DATA_FREE.PUBLIC_DATA_FREE.FBI_CRIME_TIMESERIES t